-The FM Platform library uses quite a number of scoped enumerators, as well, requiring the type as a prefix to the actual values.
+The FireMonkey platform library uses quite a number of scoped enumerators, as well, requiring the type as a prefix to the actual values, while the older VCL library is generally based on the more traditional model.
+The RTL is a mix of the two.

-note Enumerated values in Object Pascal libraries often use two or three initials of the type at the beginning of the value, like "so" for Search Options in the example above.
+Enumerated values in Object Pascal libraries often use two or three initials of the type at the beginning of the value, using lowercase letters by convention, like "so" for Search Options in the example above.
 When using the type as a prefix, this might seem a bit redundant, but given the commonality of the approach, I don't see it going away any time soon.